cimacmillan/Cocktails/README.md

 ### Training

 The first model listed in the [experiments file](src/model/ExperimentSet.py) is selected for training.
 The model is optimised using a genetic algorithm for 1000 generations at a 1 month, minute interval backtest.
-This halts after 20 generations if fitness doesn't improve, and caches the best model of each generation.
+This halts after 20 generations if fitness doesn't improve.
+It caches the best model of each generation.
 The trainer can be executed with this command:

 ```commandline
 python3 -u main.py train